 Penny Abbott joined the Chaplaincy Department as Secretary in 2006.
-Prior to joining the department she served as Secretary for the Director of Purchasing at DHMC, and as Grant Secretary/Receptionist at the Howard Dean Education Center in Springfield, VT.
+Prior to joining the department she served as Secretary for the Director of Purchasing at Dartmouth Hitchcock Medical Center, and as Grant Secretary/Receptionist at the Howard Dean Education Center in Springfield, Vermont.
 She has also been a member of the Vermont State Board of Christian Education for the United Church of Christ and has served her local church as Deacon, youth group leader, and Sunday School teacher.

 Rev. Kris Bowen joined the Chaplaincy staff in 2011.
 Her primary assignment is with the Oncology program.
 She also has a concentration in offering support to staff as they navigate the complex work of providing care to patients, families and loved ones.
 Kris spent 17 years working as a speech-language pathologist in neurorehabilitation.
 Her years of work in the medical setting inspired her to pursue a career in chaplaincy.
 Kris holds a Bachelor of Science degree from the University of New Hampshire, a Master of Science degree from Syracuse University, and a Master of Divinity degree from Andover Newton Theological School.
 She completed her chaplaincy residency at Brigham and Women’s Hospital in Boston.
 She is ordained in the United Church of Christ and is dedicated to being an interfaith chaplain, working with patients and families from many different faith traditions, spiritualties, and life journeys.
 Kris is board-certified by the Association of Professional Chaplains.

-Rev. Frank Mächt, Director of Chaplaincy, joined DHMC in 2011.
+Rev. Frank Mächt, Director of Chaplaincy, joined Dartmouth Hitchcock Medical Center in 2011.
 He is an ordained pastor in the Evangelical Lutheran Church in America and an ACPE-certified Clinical Pastoral Education Supervisor.
-He studied theology at the universities of Frankfurt and Münster before graduating with an M.Div. and M.A. from Pacific School of Religion in Berkeley, CA. Subsequently he pursued clinical training at Stanford University, Presbyterian Hospital in Albuquerque, NM, and at Emory University in Atlanta, GA, where he was specialized in workplace chaplaincy.
+He studied theology at the universities of Frankfurt and Münster before graduating with an MDiv and MA from Pacific School of Religion in Berkeley, California.
+Subsequently he pursued clinical training at Stanford University, Presbyterian Hospital in Albuquerque, New Mexico, and at Emory University in Atlanta, Georgia, where he was specialized in workplace chaplaincy.
 Frank especially enjoys cross-cultural learning and ministry.
-He served as pastor of a multi-cultural congregation in Nome, AK and in the spiritual care department of a faith-based hospital in Anchorage, before joining DHMC.
+He served as pastor of a multi-cultural congregation in Nome, Alaska, and in the spiritual care department of a faith-based hospital in Anchorage, before joining Dartmouth Hitchcock Medical Center.

-Rev. Shelly Moses, M.A., BCC, is a Board Certified Chaplain with the Association of Professional Chaplains.
-Shelly joined the chaplaincy department as a relief chaplain in 2017 and full-time in October 2019 after having spent two years as the Spiritual Care Coordinator at Kendal at Hanover in Hanover, NH, a continuum of care retirement community.
-Shelly’s primary D-H clinical area is Medical Specialties and ICU’s.
+Rev. Shelly Moses, MA, BCC, is a Board Certified Chaplain with the Association of Professional Chaplains.
+Shelly joined the chaplaincy department as a relief chaplain in 2017 and full-time in October 2019 after having spent two years as the Spiritual Care Coordinator at Kendal at Hanover in Hanover, New Hampshire, a continuum of care retirement community.
+Shelly’s primary clinical area is Medical Specialties and ICU’s.
 Shelly earned her Master of Pastoral Studies at Andover Newton Theological School and is an ordained clergy in the United Church of Christ.
-She received her chaplaincy training at both DHMC and at Havenwood Heritage Heights, a Concord, NH retirement community.
+She received her chaplaincy training at both Dartmouth Hitchcock Medical Center and at Havenwood Heritage Heights, a Concord, New Hampshire, retirement community.
 Shelly has raised her family in the Upper Valley and she was honored as Lebanon Citizen of the Year in 2012.

 Rev. Samuel Seyd is originally from Pakistan (Punjab).
 He joined St. Thomas the Apostle Seminary right out of high school.
 He attended National Catholic Institute of Theology (Karachi) for the study of Philosophy and Theology and was ordained a priest in 2000.
 He received his Master's in Theology from University of California.
 In 2008 he completed Clinical Pastoral Education from the Hartford Hospital.

-Rev. Stephen Warfield, M.Div., BCC joined the chaplaincy staff in 2015 and is board certified through the Association of Professional Chaplains.
+Rev. Stephen Warfield, MDiv, BCC joined the chaplaincy staff in 2015 and is board certified through the Association of Professional Chaplains.
 After a career in marketing and development, Stephen transitioned into professional chaplaincy.
-He earned a M.Div., completed four units of CPE at Wake Medical Center in Raleigh, NC and the Durham VA Medical Center in Durham, NC, and served as a staff chaplain at Saint Alphonsus Regional Medical Center in Boise, ID.
+He earned a M.Div., completed four units of CPE at Wake Medical Center in Raleigh, North Carolina, and the Durham VA Medical Center in Durham, North Carolina, and served as a staff chaplain at Saint Alphonsus Regional Medical Center in Boise, Idaho.
 In addition, Stephen is a chaplain in the United States Navy Reserve and is a veteran of Operation Enduring Freedom.
 His research interests include person-centered chaplaincy, interfaith dialogue, care of military personnel and veterans, disaster/trauma chaplaincy, and the global professionalization of chaplaincy.
 Stephen's clinical assignments are Emergency Department, Medical Specialties, and ICU.